 Google Analytics is used to track visitors to our website.
 We use Google Analytics for statistical reasons.
 For example, it tells us how many users we have and how often they visit our websites.
 We collect information listing which of our pages are most frequently visited, and by which types of users and from which countries.

 From time to time we may also use trackers provided by some third party organisations, in order to better understand the demographics of our audience and our members.
 This helps us to make the most efficient use of our digital marketing budget and may inform other management decisions.

-We may use Google, Facebook, Twitter and Active Campaign tracking pixels on some pages.
+We may use Microsoft, Google, Facebook, Twitter and Active Campaign tracking pixels on some pages.
 These help us to understand more about our audience.
 They will only load if you accept the “non-essential” cookies when you visit our site.
 You can change your mind at any time by following the Manage cookie consent link in the footer of all our webpages.

 If you have an account with Google, Facebook or Twitter you can also manage how they treat the information they derive from tracking technologies on their sites.